py60800/tunedb/README.md

 On the first run, tunedb will create a working directory to hold the database and some configurations files (that can be adapted to your needs).

-The default woorking directory is ~/Music/tunedb.
+The default woorking directory is ~/Music/TuneDb.

 Several databases can be created using the command:

     tunedb -d AlternateDirectory

-Creating alternate database is recommended to test tunedb features.
+Creating alternate database is recommended to test TuneDB features.